Temmler: History

 From 1933, the company, with expanded production facilities, concentrated its business activities exclusively around the Berlin area.
+In 1933–1936 Temmler (now part of Aenova Group) acquired and "aryanized" the assets of Jewish businessmen Albert Mendel and Hermann Goldberg in .Under Nazi economic persecution, Mendel and Goldberg were forced to resign from their successful Berlin-based chemicals and pharmaceutical company in April 1933.
+The non-Jewish managing director, Paul Preuß, informed them that he could "no longer guarantee their safety," after which Westphalian entrepreneur Theodor Temmler was brought in.
+By 1936, the company was fully reorganized under the non-Jewish ownership as Chemische Fabrik Tempelhof Preuß & Temmler, allowing the Nazi-favored company to quickly expand and eventually patent the stimulant Pervitin.
 In 1938, a Temmler chemist in Berlin synthesised Pervitin (methamphetamine hydrochloride), the pharmaceutical drug was then manufactured and dispensed over-the-counter to the public as a central nervous system and circulatory system analeptic, psychiatric performance-enhancing stimulant and to induce or extend wakefulness to treat narcolepsy.
 Pervitin was made available and packaged in thirty tablets for oral dosage, and in six 1 cm3 glass ampoules for intramuscular or intravenous injection.
 The company became especially known for the introduction of its methamphetamine hydrochloride preparation brand Pervitin, which the company produced from 1938 up until 1988.

 According to a Der Spiegel article in 2005, Nazi Germany believed that Pervitin could also help win World War II, so the German armed forces were supplied with more than 35 million Pervitin tablets, especially during Germany's "Blitzkrieg" invasion of Poland and the Battle of France during 1939 to 1940 where it was introduced to soldiers to attenuate anxiety and increase performance and concentration.

 In 1945, the facility in East Berlin was occupied and disassembled.
 The company had to be completely reassembled in Hamburg.
 The company traded under the name Preuss & Temmler AG.
 The production facilities in East Berlin were sequestered and partially dismantled in 1945, placed under trusteeship from 1946 and expropriated in 1949.

 In 1960, the whole company transferred from Hamburg to Marburg.